aedans/proton/README.md

-1. Advanced features such as auto-completion and auto-formatting have to be implemented using slow and complex algorithms to handle invalid code, incremental updates, and cross-language validation.
-As such, only the best tools for the most popular languages are able to support them with reasonable speed and correctness.
+1. Advanced features such as auto-completion and auto-formatting have to be implemented using slow and complex algorithms to handle invalid code and incremental updates.
+As such, only the best tools for the most popular languages are able to support them quickly and correctly.
-2. There is no layer between code storage and code editing, so programmers are forced to use whatever code style and syntax are enforced by the repository rather than what they would like to use.
+2. There is no layer between code storage and code editing, so programmers are forced to use whatever code style and syntax are enforced by the repository and language rather than what they would like to use.

-Structural editors avoid the first issue by operating on arbitrary data structures rather than being restricted to text buffers.
-This allows language-level features to be faster and simpler since they can operate directly on a program's syntax tree rather than a textual representation of it.
+Structural editors solve the first issue by operating on arbitrary data structures rather than being restricted to text buffers.
+This allows language-level features to be faster and simpler since they can operate directly on a program's tree rather than a textual representation of it.

-Projectional editors avoid the second issue by projecting the program's structure onto a separate representation.
+Projectional editors solve the second issue by projecting the program's structure onto a separate representation.
 Because code is held as a data structure rather than raw text, it can be edited in a completely different format than the way it is stored without any additional cost.